 Understand RPA vendor landscape in 2 minutes

-To choose an RPA software vendor, you must understand the RPA vendor landscape and compare vendors to choose the most suitable vendor for your business.
-Evaluating vendors and making the right vendor assessment can be a time-consuming effort.
+Therefore, to choose an RPA software vendor, you need to understand the RPA vendor landscape and compare vendors to choose the most suitable vendor for your business.
+Evaluating vendors and making the right vendor assessment can be a time-consuming effort but our content is here to help.
+Additionally, feel free to ask us for a shortlist based on your use case and geography:

 These are the main types of RPA vendors: